conorgolden1/testify/README.md

 ### Additional Notes

 - **Test Directories:** Ensure that the `TEST_DIRS` variable in your Makefile includes all directories that contain test files.
-- **Customizing the Test Runner:** You can customize the test runner by modifying the files in the `testify` directory.
+- **Customizing the Test Runner:** You can customize the test runner by modifying any of the macros in the files in the `testify` directory.

 ## Contributing